hamidghaedi/scRNA_seq-analysis/README.md

 #### Novelty score

 The novelty score, computed as the ratio of nGenes over nUMI, measures the complexity of RNA species in each cell.
 A low number of genes detected in a cell with many captured transcripts (high nUMI) indicates low complexity or novelty.
-This could be due to an artifact, contamination, or represent a specific cell type (e.g. red blood cells).
-A good quality cell typically has a novelty score above 0.80.
+This could be due to an artifact, contamination, or a specific cell type (e.g. red blood cells).
+A good-quality cell typically has a novelty score above 0.80.

 ``` r
 # Visualize the overall complexity of the gene expression by visualizing the genes detected per UMI (novelty score)